amireh/happypack/README.md

 ### `id: String`

 A unique id for this happy plugin.
-This is used to generate the default cache name and is used by the loader to know which plugin it's supposed to talk to.
+This is used by the loader to know which plugin it's supposed to talk to.

 Normally, you would not need to specify this unless you have more than one HappyPack plugin defined, in which case you'll need distinct IDs to tell them